May is ‘Masturbation Month’ which I wish could become a more important month in the sex education calendar.

-This was 23 years ago and I’m not sure how much has changed really.
+This was over two decades ago and I’m not sure how much has changed really.
 Relationships and Sex Education (RSE) is pretty patchy.
 I know of some great schools and teachers that can teach about masturbation but I’m sure that there are a great deal more that would just not feel able to.
 I think it’s super important that we teach that masturbation can be one of the many different kinds of sex that we might enjoy and here’s why.

 A lot of what is delivered in schools is about the prevention of unplanned pregnancies and Sexually Transmitted Infections — both extremely important outcomes.
 These narrow outcomes, added to the messages we get in society about ‘what is sex,’ means that often what is taught is that sex means penis in vagina sex.
 However, penis in vagina sex is usually more enjoyable for the penis than it is for the vagina, as I explain in this post https://www.bishuk.com/bodies/why-penis-in-vagina-sex-can-be-meh/

 So by teaching that there other kinds of sex that can be more enjoyable, such as masturbation, we are offering a counter-balance to the messages that we all get about what counts as sex.
 However by talking about masturbation we can say that it’s actually okay to have sex that is pleasurable and that penetrative sex isn’t just something that is done to us, or something we have to put ourselves through.